• Skip to main content

 An experienced tax professional can ensure accuracy and that you do not miss out on any deductions and credits you may qualify for.

-At JET Accounting and Tax Solutions, we offer any first-time clients a free consultation.
+At JET Accounting and Tax Solutions, we offer first-time clients a free consultation.
 Ask the questions you’ve been dreading confronting all year so that you can gain a clear understanding of your situation then you won’t have to worry about them later!

 2. Keep Up with Your Mileage.

-Tracking a log of any and all miles.
+Tracking a log of any miles.
 Documenting the miles that are driven by volunteering, work, business, or medical appointments is very helpful when filing.
 Be sure to save all travel-related receipts as well, this includes parking, tolls, bus or taxi, gas, and repairs.

 3. Redo Your W-4.